-When considering the selection and appointment of a new Director, the Board will carry out this function in conjunction with the Remuneration and Nomination Committee or where the Committee has been disbanded, the functions, powers and delegations of that Committee are absorbed by the Board and the Board will continue to exercise those functions, powers and delegations in accordance with the Charter for that (now disbanded) Committee.
-The Remuneration and Nomination Charter sets out the procedure for the selection and appointment of new Directors, which includes, but is not limited to, consideration of the following:
+When considering the selection and appointment of a new Director, the Board will carry out this function in conjunction with the Remuneration and Nomination Committee.
+The Remuneration and Nomination Committee Charter sets out the procedure for the selection and appointment of new Directors, which includes, but is not limited to, consideration of the following:

-- The qualifications, experience and skills appropriate for an appointee, having regard to those of the existing Board members and likely changes to the Board in the foreseeable future - Upon identifying a potential appointee, specific consideration is given to that candidate's: - competencies and qualifications - independence - other directorships and time availability - the effect of their appointment on the overall balance and composition of the Board - Undertaking the appropriate checks of a potential appointee to ensure they are a fit and proper person before appointing that person as a Director
+- The qualifications, experience and skills appropriate for an appointee, having regard to those of the existing Board members and likely changes to the Board in the foreseeable future. - Upon identifying a potential appointee, specific consideration is given to that candidate's: - competencies and qualifications - independence - other directorships and time availability - the effect of their appointment on the overall balance and composition of the Board. - Undertaking the appropriate checks of a potential appointee to ensure they are a fit and proper person before appointing that person as a Director.